 lets you estimate your monthly payments based on how much you want to borrow, the interest rate, how much time you have to pay it back, your credit score and income.

-If you have good to excellent credit, aren’t weighed down by a lot of debt and have assets or a steady income, you can probably qualify for most any type of loan.
-Use loan calculators to answer your questions and help you shop and compare so that you get the best loan at the best price and terms for your budget.
+If you have some combination of good to excellent credit, a low debt-to-income ratio, steady income and assets, you can probably qualify for most types of loans.
+Use loan calculators to answer your questions and help you compare lenders so you get the best loan for your financial situation.